dmacvicar/iu/README.md

 - Some fancy indexing features I expect to add at some point:
   - [X] Offline reverse geo-location: Turn GPS data into places names
   - [X] Offline automatic tagging: Recognize basic objects (food, guitars, animals, bikes, cars, colors) and index on the object word
+  - [ ] Search similar images, to detect duplicates while sorting my collection
+  - [ ] Find images with low quality, to be used when curating my camera inbox
   - [ ] OCR, index on words in the image
   - [ ] Recognize people and index them
 - [X] Ultra fast searching